davidlevinwork/gbfs/docs/gb_bc_fs.md

 - `dataset_path`: Path to your dataset file.
 Ensure your dataset is in a CSV format or another compatible format.
 - `separability_metric`: Metric for evaluating feature separability.
 - `dim_reducer_model`: Dimensionality reduction model applying to your dataset.
 Must implement a `fit_transform` method for compatibility.
+- `budget`: Numeric limit for the total allowable cost of selected features.
 - `label_column`: Name of the column with labels in your dataset.
 Defaults to `'class'`.
-- `budget`: Numeric limit for the total allowable cost of selected features.
 - `alpha`: A parameter defines the cost function's scoring method related to the heuristic.
+Defaults to `0.5`.
 See the paper for further details.
 - `epochs`: The number of iterations the heuristic uses to solve for each potential k value.
+Defaults to `100`.
 See the paper for further details.

 Current supported metrics for `separability_metric` are `jm`, `bhattacharyya`, and `wasserstein`.
 To request support for additional metrics, please open an issue in the repository.